Empress Matilda

 Matilda's younger and only full brother, William Adelin, died in the White Ship disaster of 1120, leaving Matilda's father and realm facing a potential succession crisis.
-On Emperor Henry V's death, Matilda was recalled to Normandy by her father, who arranged for her to marry Geoffrey of Anjou to form an alliance to protect his southern borders.
-Henry I had no further legitimate children and nominated Matilda as his heir, making his court swear an oath of loyalty to her and her successors, but the decision was not popular in the Anglo-Norman court.
-Henry died in 1135, but Matilda and Geoffrey faced opposition from Anglo-Norman barons.
-The throne was instead taken by Matilda's cousin Stephen of Blois, who enjoyed the backing of the English Church.
+Upon her widowhood in the Holy Roman Empire, Matilda was recalled to Normandy by her father, who arranged for her to marry Geoffrey of Anjou to form an alliance to protect his southern borders in France.
+Henry I had no further legitimate children and nominated Matilda as his heir, making his court swear an oath of loyalty to her and her successors, but the decision was not popular in his Anglo-Norman court.
+Henry died in 1135, but Matilda and Geoffrey faced opposition from the barons.
+Henry's nephew and successor, King Stephen, enjoyed the backing of the English Church.
 Stephen took steps to solidify his new regime but faced threats both from neighbouring powers and from opponents within his kingdom.

-In 1139, Matilda crossed to England to take the kingdom by force, supported by her half-brother Robert of Gloucester and her uncle King David I of Scotland, while her husband, Geoffrey, focused on conquering Normandy.
-Matilda's forces captured Stephen at the Battle of Lincoln in 1141, but the Empress's attempt to be crowned at Westminster collapsed in the face of bitter opposition from the London crowds.
+In 1139, Matilda crossed to England to take the kingdom by force, supported by her half-brother Robert, Earl of Gloucester, and her uncle David I of Scotland, while her husband, Geoffrey, focused on conquering Normandy.
+Matilda's forces captured Stephen at the Battle of Lincoln in 1141, but her attempt to be crowned at Westminster Abbey collapsed in the face of bitter opposition from the London crowds.
 As a result of this retreat, Matilda was never formally declared Queen of England, and was instead titled "Lady of the English" (domina Anglorum).
-Robert was captured following the Rout of Winchester in 1141, and Matilda agreed to exchange him for Stephen.
-Matilda became trapped in Oxford Castle by Stephen's forces that winter, and to avoid capture was forced to escape at night across the frozen River Isis to Abingdon, reputedly wearing white as camouflage in the snow.
+Robert was captured following the Rout of Winchester in 1141, and Matilda agreed to exchange Stephen for him.
+Matilda was besieged at Oxford Castle by Stephen's forces that winter, but escaped at night across the frozen River Isis (Thames) to Abingdon.
 The war degenerated into a stalemate, with Matilda controlling much of the south-west of England, and Stephen the south-east and the Midlands.
 Large parts of the rest of the country were in the hands of local, independent barons.

-Matilda returned to Normandy, now in the hands of her husband, in 1148, leaving her eldest son to continue the campaign in England; he eventually succeeded to the throne as Henry II in 1154, forming the Angevin Empire.
-She settled her court near Rouen and for the rest of her life concerned herself with the administration of Normandy, acting on her son's behalf when necessary.
+Matilda returned to Normandy, now in the hands of her husband, in 1148, leaving their eldest son to continue the campaign in England; he was eventually declared Stephen's heir after the signing of the Treaty of Wallingford and succeeded to the throne as Henry II in 1154, forming the Angevin Empire.
+Matilda settled her court near Rouen and for the rest of her life concerned herself with the administration of Normandy, acting on her son's behalf when necessary.
 Particularly in the early years of her son's reign, she provided political advice and attempted to mediate during the Becket controversy.
 She worked extensively with the Church, founding Cistercian monasteries, and was known for her piety.
-She was buried under the high altar at Bec Abbey after her death in 1167.
+She was buried under the high altar at Bec Abbey after her death in 1167, until much later when her tomb was moved to Rouen Cathedral.